 An interdisciplinary team across multiple departments at UNC-Chapel Hill has been awarded a new grant to create a statewide employment collaborative to identify current strengths and barriers of existing transition services, expand and strengthen transition services, and facilitate improved transition from school to postsecondary education and employment.

 Author Archives: Michelle Jordy

 TEACCH School Transition to Employment and Postsecondary Education (T-STEP) is an intervention developed to support the transition to employment and post-secondary education for 16-21-year-olds with Autism Spectrum Disorder who will or have received the Future-Ready Core high school diploma.
 Participation includes skill instruction, group practice, video modeling, and role-plays.
-Apply Now for Summer and Fall 2021!
+Available at several community colleges across North Carolina.
+Apply Now for Summer 2022!

 One of the most important lessons we have learned over the past year is the importance of flexibility.
 Our top priority has remained serving our clients and families while keeping them safe…